damienlangg/SimpleMovieCatalog/smoviecat/readme.txt

 * Windows:

-Simple Movie Catalog is written in perl so you'll have to first:

    1. Install Perl
+      Simple Movie Catalog is written in perl so you'll have to install it first.
       Download from: http://www.activestate.com/Products/activeperl/
       Or install cygwin, which includes perl (http://www.cygwin.com/) Make sure to have perl in PATH!